Octiembre80/DA-electricity-price-forecasting/README.md

 Iris requires the external GRIP API to access .grib binary files.
 The documentation for that dependencies can be found under https://software.ecmwf.int/wiki/display/GRIB/Home .
 Warning: Installing the grib api can be a real pain.
 I tried several tutorials and recommendations.
 The one that finally solved the installation problems can be found under https://ubuntuforums.org/showthread.php?t=2060457

 # Datasets
 All necessary datasets are provided within this repository, except for the weather used as an input for one module.
 The downloaded and formatted weather dataset has a size of 10GB.
-A ready-to-use version is provided under the following link:
+A ready-to-use version (1.5GB, compressed) is provided under the following link:

 https://drive.google.com/open?id=0B-Hy8P9Z0SXWM1FGelI0SU5RRmM

 If you want to rerun the training of the `renewables_model.ipynb` notebook, which relies on that dataset, please download this file and unpack all data to /processed_data/weather

 The data is stored in numpy binary objects.
-To aquire the acutal raw, unprocessed weather data from the original source, please refer to the script `grab_weather_data.py`.
+To aquire the actual raw, unprocessed weather data from the original source, please refer to the script `grab_weather_data.py`.

 All other data is stored in the /raw_data and /processed_data directories.